Busker Alley: Revivals

 In 2003 AJ Carothers and the Sherman Brothers revised their book and song score, changing the name back to Busker Alley.

 On November 13, 2006 the York Theatre Company presented a one-night-only benefit concert performance of Busker Alley at the Kaye Playhouse at Hunter College.
 Jim Dale starred as "Charlie Baxter".
 Glenn Close appeared as "Dame Libby St. Albans" framing the show's main plot.
 (Dale and Close originated the roles of P.T.
 Barnum and his wife, Charity Barnum, in Barnum in 1980.)
 Also in the cast were: Jessica Grové, George S. Irving, Simon Jones, Noah Racey, John Bolton, Robert Fitch, Anne Rogers, Michael Lane Trautman, Cristy Candler, Diane Wasnak and Bonzer the dog.
 Tony Walton directed the production, with Lisa Shriver as choreographer.
 Aaron Gandy was the conductor, and Mark York the pianist.
-A recording of the benefit concern was released by Jay Records in 2007.
+A recording of the benefit concert was released by Jay Records in 2007.

 Busker Alley had been announced for a Broadway production for the 2008–09 season, with Tony Walton as director and designer and Jim Dale to star.
 In December 2008, the producers announced that the musical would be delayed.
 On August 25, 2009, the producers announced a collective withdrawal: returning money to investors and releasing sponsors from their obligations.